zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 ### Datasources
 - CinderServiceStatusDataSource: Checks the status of Cinder services via the Cinder API.
 - EventsAMQPDataSource: Stores events received from OpenStack Ceilometer via AMQP.
-- HeartbeatsAMQPDataSource: Checks that heartbeats are received from OpenStack Ceilometer via AMQP.
 - NeutronAgentStatusDataSource: Checks the status of Neutron agents via the Neutron API.
 - NovaServiceStatusDataSource: Checks the status of Nova services via the Nova API.
 - PerfAMQPDataSource: Stores performance data received from OpenStack Ceilometer via AMQP.
 - PerfCeilometerAPIDataSource: Used to capture datapoints from OpenStack Ceilometer.
 - QueueSizeDataSource: Checks the number of unprocessed messages in Ceilometer AMQP queues.

+#### Notes

+-     As of the Pike (Late 2017) OpenStack release, the dispatcher mechanism previously used by this zenpack is no longer supported by ceilometer.
+Because of this, the "heartbeat" mechanism that was previously used to verify connectivity between ceilometer and Zenoss is no longer possible, and /Status/Heartbeat events will not be created if Zenoss stops receiving data from ceilometer.

+      Connectivity problems between ceilometer and Zenoss will still be reported in the ceilometer agent-notification.log file on the OpenStack hosts.

 ### Monitoring Templates
 - /OpenStack/Infrastructure/